Sally Bishop (1932 film)

 Sally Bishop is a 1932 British romantic drama film directed by T. Hayes Hunter and starring Joan Barry, Harold Huth and Isabel Jeans.
-It is an adaptation of the 1910 novel Sally Bishop, a Romance by E. Temple Thurston.
-The novel had previously been adapted into two silent films.
+It was written by John Drinkwater and Gilbert Wakefield, adapted from the 1910 novel Sally Bishop, a Romance by E. Temple Thurston.
+The novel had twice previously been adapted as a silent film, in 1916 and 1924.